Democratic Forces for the Liberation of Rwanda: Arrests

 In October 2010, the Executive Secretary, Callixte Mbarushimana, was arrested in France under a sealed warrant from the International Criminal Court (ICC) for crimes against humanity and war crimes allegedly committed in the Kivus (Democratic Republic of the Congo).
 The warrant concerns widespread attacks allegedly committed by FDLR troops against civilians in North and South Kivu in 2009.
 The Court's judges state that there are reasonable grounds to believe that Mbarushimana bears criminal responsibility for these attacks, including murder, torture, rape, persecution and inhumane acts.
 The warrant alleges that Mbarushimana was part of a plan to create a humanitarian catastrophe to extract concessions of political power for the FDLR.

 On 13 July 2012, the ICC announced an arrest mandate against the FDLR chief Sylvestre Mudacumura for war crimes committed in the Kivus as well as against Bosco Ntaganda.

-On July 8, 2019 The International Criminal Court (ICC) will deliver its judgment in the Bosco Ntaganda case at a public hearing scheduled for Monday, 8 July 2019, at 10:00, at the seat of the Court in The Hague.
-"The Trial Chamber will announce whether it declares the accused innocent or guilty, beyond reasonable doubt, of the charges against him.
-Trial Chamber VI is composed of Judge Robert Fremr, Judge President, Judge Kuniko Ozaki and Judge Chang-ho Chung, "said a statement from the International Criminal Court (ICC).
+On 7 November 2019, Trial Chamber VI of International Criminal Court (ICC) sentenced Bosco Ntaganda to a total of 30 years of imprisonment.

-In April 2020, the FLDR was accused of attacking a civilian convoy in the Virunga National Park, killing a dozen park rangers, while in February 2021, it was accused of killing the Italian ambassador to DRC, Luca Attanasio, his bodyguard and his driver.
+In April 2020, the FDLR was accused of attacking a civilian convoy in the Virunga National Park, killing a dozen park rangers, while in February 2021, it was accused of killing the Italian ambassador to DRC, Luca Attanasio, his bodyguard and his driver.

+On 1 March, 2025, FDLR intelligence chief Ezechiel Gakwerere, who was previously captured in the M23 offensive, was handed over to the Rwandan government.
+The leader of the FDLR's military wing, Pacifique Ntawungukav, was reportedly killed in the January fighting, but this could not be confirmed.

+Alleged support from the DRC

+In October 2022, findings from reports by Human Rights Watch revealed that the Congolese military provided support to the FDLR in their engagement against the M23 rebel group.